Berat Vs Gjirokaster: Which Albanian UNESCO City Is Better Today

 By Road

-The town of Berat is well-connected by road, and there are bus services from major cities such as Tirana, Durres, and Vlore.
+The town of Berat is well connected by road, with bus services from major cities such as Tirana, Durres, and Vlore.
 Shared taxis, known as furgons, are also a popular mode of transportation in Albania and offer a more flexible travel schedule.

 RECOMMENDED POST